fabiomaciel/fabiomaciel.github.io/curriculum.md

 __Back End Developer__

 * Develop and maintained web services based in Javalin (Kotlin)
-* Help team to put a considerable code coverage using jacoco and sonarcube
+* Develop backend servies of investment funds and "cdb" products
+* Improvement quality of development with unit and component tests, jacoco and sonarcube.

 #### Metasix Tecnologia - São Paulo